This homemade Nutella pop tarts recipe combines flaky pastry with a rich Nutella filling. Pop one in the toaster for a decadent breakfast.

 Pop tart filling

-- Add the butter and mix on low speed 1-2 minutes until the pieces are the size of peas.
+- Add the butter and mix on low speed for 1 to 2 minutes until the pieces are the size of peas.1 cup (228 grams or 8 ounces) unsalted butter, cold, cut into ½ inch cubes

 - Crack the egg into the measuring cup used to measure the milk and whisk to combine.
-Add this to the mixer bowl and mix on low until the dough just starts to come together.
+Add this to the mixer bowl and mix on low until the dough just starts to come together.¼ cup milk, 1 egg

 - Turn the dough onto a lightly floured surface and knead only until the dough comes together.
-Divide into two equal amounts, flatten into a disk, wrap in plastic wrap, and refrigerate for 1-2 hours.
+Divide into two equal amounts, flatten into a disk, wrap in plastic wrap, and refrigerate for 1 to 2 hours.

 - When ready to roll and fill the pop tarts, preheat the oven to 350F.

-- Take one of the dough disks out of the refrigerator and, on a lightly floured countertop, roll the dough into a rectange a 1/4 inch thick, about 9"x14".
+- Take one of the dough disks out of the refrigerator and, on a lightly floured countertop, roll the dough into a rectange a ¼ inch thick, about 9 inch by 14 inch.

 - Cut the dough lengthwise and then make three cuts crosswise so you have eight smaller rectangles (four on each side).

-- Use a spoon or a medium cookie scoop to spoon two generous tablespoons into the center of four of the rectangles.
+- Use a spoon or a medium cookie scoop to spoon two generous tablespoons of Nutella into the center of four of the rectangles.1 cup Nutella or other chocolate hazelnut spread

 - Dip your finger into a bowl of cold water and gently wet the edges of those four rectangles.